AaronLaw/my-setting/Raspberry Pi setup notes.md

     sudo apt-get update
     sudo apt-get install mopidy

-Finally, you need to set a couple of [config values] (http://docs.mopidy.com/en/latest/config/), and then you’re ready to run Mopidy.
+Finally, you need to set a couple of [config values](http://docs.mopidy.com/en/latest/config/), and then you’re ready to run Mopidy.

 When a new release of Mopidy is out, and you can’t wait for you system to figure it out for itself, run the following to upgrade right away: